-As an alternative to its own dictionaries, SoftMaker Office also supports the use of Hunspell dictionaries.
+Apart from SoftMaker dictionaries, the Windows/Linux version additionally supports the use of Hunspell dictionaries.
 These dictionaries are available as free downloads.
 Most of them were created by private users or non-profit organizations.

 Hunspell dictionaries are available for very many languages.
-In case you don't find a SoftMaker dictionary for a certain language, it might be worth checking if a Hunspell dictionary is available for that language.
+In case you don't find a SoftMaker dictionary for a certain language, it might be worth checking if a Hunspell dictionary is available for it.